VELD-Dev/ReLunacy/README.md

   - The Stats Overlay can be customized inside `Edit > Editor Settings > Overlay settings`.
   - The interface language can be changed inside `Edit > Editor Settings > Visual settings`.

-## Building
+<h2 id="clone_build">Clone & Build</h2>

-* Clone the repo with `git clone https://github.com/VELD-Dev/ReLunacy.git --recursive` (add `-b dev` if you want to use branch dev)
+- Clone the repo with `git clone https://github.com/VELD-Dev/ReLunacy.git --recursive` (add `-b dev` if you want to use branch dev)
-* After cloning, make sure to run `git submodules update --recursive` to update the external dependencies (LibreFios).
+- After cloning, make sure to run `git submodules update --recursive` to update the external dependencies (LibreFios).
-* cd into the directory with the `Lunacy.sln` file
+- cd into the directory with the `Lunacy.sln` file
-* Run `dotnet build ReLunacy` (Lunacy probably won't build anymore, I did not try to fix its errors or adapt it to the new LunaLib)
+- Run `dotnet build ReLunacy` (Lunacy probably won't build anymore, I did not try to fix its errors or adapt it to the new LunaLib)

 ## Running